 Will I be asleep or will I know what is going on around me?

 No, you are definitely not asleep, though, to an observer, your body appears to be sleeping because you are in a state of deep physical relaxation.
 You are completely awake and aware of your surroundings.
 You hear everything.
 Since all your senses are magnified 8 times, you are actually more alert and aware while you are in hypnosis than you are in your normal waking state.

 How does the hypnotist put someone into hypnosis?

 All hypnosis is self-hypnosis, and the power comes from within the mind of the person being hypnotized.
 The hypnotist is merely the guide who directs and leads the person into the hypnotic state.
-The hypnotist induces the hypnotic trance by using certain words and phrases the subconscious mind understands, as well as using various techniques like deep breathing, imagery and tone of voice.
+The hypnotist induces the hypnotic trance by using certain words and phrases the subconscious mind understands, as well as using various techniques like deep breathing, imagery, and tone of voice.

 Is hypnosis dangerous?

 No, hypnosis is not dangerous.
-It is just a natural state of the mind utilized by the hypnotist for purposes of entertainment (as in stage) or to help the individual change certain habits or pattern of behavior.
+It is just a natural state of the mind utilized by the hypnotist for purposes of entertainment (as in stage) or to help the individual change certain habits or patterns of behavior.
 The mind has natural defenses built in which will automatically reject any suggestions it deems harmful.

 Is hypnosis “mind control”?

 No, hypnosis is not mind control.
 All hypnosis is self-hypnosis.
-The hypnotist can not make you do or say anything you ordinarily would not do, unless you wanted to.
+The hypnotist can not make you do or say anything you ordinarily would not do unless you wanted to.
 You always remain in control and are awake and alert the whole time.